dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-summary.md

 ### 6. Proposal #2 (of 3) is passed or rejected

 The initial SNS developer neurons are declared in the initial parameters and available at SNS installation.

-Since this proposal is passed by the SNS DAO, when one owns SNS neurons or votes on SNS proposals, one is are part of the SNS DAO.
-It is common for people to vote on both NNS and SNS proposals from within the [NNS Frontend dapp](https://nns.ic0.app), but they are two separate DAOs.

 If successful, at the end of stage, we the following has changed: